AnnaShnir/Blog/README.md

 sqlite3
 request

+### Considerations for enhancement:
+add password log-in for users, allow posting under pseudoyms only when password is verified.
+Constant design work is a must!
+A user can view an author's page that lists the posts that they have created or edited.

-Generous thanks to Sendgrid for providing a free 400e-mail/day service.
-Their API lives here: https://sendgrid.com/docs/API_Reference/Web_API/using_the_web_api.html
+Generous thanks to Sendgrid for providing no support whatsoever for their free service.
+Their API supposedly lives here: https://sendgrid.com/docs/API_Reference/Web_API/using_the_web_api.html